danjebs/ioc-website/_posts/2016-10-25-the-5-most-common-misconceptions-about-learning-to-code.md

 I will be the first to admit I am far from the most computer savvy person.
 I thought coding was reserved for the most computer-literate kings of the technological world.
 The thought of learning to code seemed like a million mile journey.
 <br>
 <br>Something I didn’t realise is that you don’t need pre-existing computer skills to learn to code.
-None at all.&nbsp; You can write code on any ordinary text editor.
+None at all.
+You can write code on any ordinary text editor.
 <br>
 <br>I’ve seen people who don’t know what a sim card is build a website from scratch.
 Someone else who I had seen once hold down the ‘escape’ key instead of power to turn their laptop on.
 It isn’t a test of your technological prowess, it is simply typing instructions that a computer can understand and action.
 <br>